1973–74 Port Vale F.C. season: Third Division

 The season opened with four games unbeaten, though Tommy McLaren soon damaged his ligaments, and the team suffered in his absence.
+The team achieved a "convincing" 3–0 win over Shrewsbury Town on the opening day, though only 3,717 attended Vale Park.
+Just over 5,000 turned up to the next home game to see Vale "romp" to a 4–2 victory over Huddersfield Town.
+Tony Lacey was selected as the first Player of the Month, winning a £20 prize for his efforts.
 On 1 October, Vale beat Wrexham 1–0 in an 'ugly' game that saw five players booked and Colin Tartt and opposition player Arfon Griffiths separated by police following a scrap in the tunnel.
-Later in the month Roy Cross badly injured his knee, and would later have to leave the professional game due to the injury.
+Later in the month, Roy Cross badly injured his knee and would later have to leave the professional game due to the injury.

+On 24 October, Vale lost a two-goal lead to lose 4–2 at Cambridge United in a night where "almost everything went wrong", culminating in the team coach windows being smashed by vandals.
+Lee then took out 'burly' striker Keith Leonard on loan from Aston Villa, and bought "strong and forceful" 22-year-old left-back Neil Griffiths from Chester for £5,000 plus Tony Loska.
+He also changed the formation from 4–4–2 to 4–3–3, hoping to give Brian Horton more room in the centre of the park.
 Vale slipped down the league, and by Christmas they were sixth from bottom, with only John Woodward in good form.
-Lee then took out striker Keith Leonard on loan from Aston Villa, and bought left-back Neil Griffiths from Chester for a £5,000 fee.
-He also changed the formation from 4–4–2 to 4–3–3, hoping to give Brian Horton more room in the centre of the park.
+On 22 December, only 2,916 turned out at Vale Park to witness a 1–0 defeat to Chesterfield.
 After an upturn in form in the new year, Bill Summerscales broke his neck, and Lee departed for the management position at Blackburn Rovers.
 Lee had been seen to have done an excellent job with little money.

-In his place club legend Roy Sproson was appointed as caretaker manager, who advocated an 'entertaining' style of play as opposed to battling for every point.
+Club legend Roy Sproson was appointed as caretaker manager, who advocated an 'entertaining' style of play as opposed to battling for every point.
 Winning his first match 1–0 at Shrewsbury Town, he cracked his head on the concrete trainer's box after leaping up to celebrate McLaren's goal.
+On 2 February, John Woodward was sent off after abusing referee Peter Willis in a 2–1 win over Brighton & Hove Albion.
 On 17 February, 8,505 turned up at Vale Park to witness a 3–1 win over high-flying Bristol Rovers in an experimental Sunday game.
+Later, Leonard returned to Villa Park at the end of his loan deal, and £5,000 was not enough to tempt Villa to part with his services permanently.
+On 10 March, Vale won 2–1 at home to Plymouth Argyle after the visitors were reduced to eight men; match reporter Chris Harper wrote that "just as Davey had earlier struck Tartt, the lanky Provan felled David Harris while Saxton dropped Bobby Gough with a boot in the lower regions".
+Plymouth boss Tony Waiters blamed the referee for losing control of the game for his team becoming the first in Football Leageu history to have three players sent of in one match.

-Later Leonard returned to Villa Park at the end of his loan deal, and £5,000 was not enough to tempt Villa to part with his services permanently.
-From mid-March Vale went eleven games without a win, and on 25 March they could have ended this run, but 'a shocking mistake' from Alan Boswell handed Walsall an equalizer as he palmed a header into his own net.
+Vale then went eleven games without a win, and on 25 March they could have ended this run, but 'a shocking mistake' from Alan Boswell handed Walsall an equaliser as he palmed a header into his own net.
 The team continued to rack up yellow cards, and following a warning from The Football Association, Sproson arranged for local referee Roy Capey to lecture the players on sportsmanship.
-In the middle of April, Sproson was given the management job on a permanent basis, despite his team falling to fifth from bottom.
-Sproson stated that he was 'calculated' and 'controlled', compared to Lee who 'fizzes like a bottle of pop'.
+Regardless, four more bookings came in a 1–1 draw at Blackburn Rovers on 6 April.
+Sproson was given the management job on a permanent basis, despite his team falling to fifth from bottom.
+Sproson stated that he was 'calculated' and 'controlled', compared to Lee, who 'fizzes like a bottle of pop'.
 By the time they broke their poor run with a 2–1 home win over managerless Charlton Athletic, other results had already ensured their safety from the drop.